-VLC is probably the most popular, free, open-source and cross-platform media player around.
-Many of us use subtitles while watching movies on our Windows PC, when it is available in a different language.
+VLC is probably the most popular, free, open-source, and cross-platform media player around.
+Many of us use subtitles while watching movies on our Windows PC when it is available in a different language.
 In addition to this, many people use subtitles to be familiar with an unknown language.

 If you are facing similar issues, you can check out this guide.
-Here you can adjust the subtitle speed in VLC and get solution to rectify the subtitle synchronization.
+Here you can adjust the subtitle speed in VLC and get a solution to rectify the subtitle synchronization.

 Adjust subtitle speed in VLC Media Player

 There are two different ways to adjust the subtitle speed of VLC Media Player.
 The first one will be done using a keyboard shortcut and the second one will be done manually.
 If you use a keyboard shortcut, you can either delay or speed up the subtitle by 50ms.
 This is fixed and not possible to change.
 However, if you use the manual method, you can do the same by 1ms.